 Disclaimer: Use of any stone or mineral is not a substitute for professional medical care or treatment, and nothing herein constitutes medical advice, diagnosis, or treatment.
 Information provided should not be used to treat any illness, injury, medical condition, or ailment without prior consultation with a qualified health professional.

 Is Purple Sapphire a Birthstone?

-• Sapphires are the modern September birthstone.
+Sapphires are the modern September birthstone.
 Purple sapphire is an exciting new addition to the growing selection of birthstones for September.
-Since the early 20th century, sapphires have represented this month.

-• Besides use as the modern September birthstone, purple sapphire can also be given as a gift for the 23rd wedding anniversary.
+Besides being the modern September birthstone, purple sapphire can also be given as a gift for the 23rd wedding anniversary.

-- Ranks nine on the Mohs scale of hardness.
+- Ranks 9 on Mohs scale of hardness

 - Color ranges from soft lilac tones to a more vibrant violet